OpenSextant/giscore/data/kml/readme.txt

 	Outer ring has duplicate consecutive points
 	Overlay missing icon
 	Region has invalid LatLonAltBox [ATC 8]
-	Shared styles in Folder not allowed [ATC 7]
-	StyleMap Pair must contain StyleUrl or Style
+	SchemaData contains a SimpleData value that does not correspond to the declared type [ATC 27] SchemaData has a schemaUrl attribute that is missing the required fragment identifier ("#") [ATC 27] Shared styles in Folder not allowed [ATC 7] SimpleData name not found in Schema [ATC 27] SimpleField has an invalid type attribute value [ATC 26] StyleMap Pair must contain StyleUrl or Style
 	StyleMap Pair with relative StyleUrl
 	StyleMap has inline Style